Back to the list

 Step 4: Develop a clickable prototype

 You will test the prototype with users once you have one.
 Analyze each response to help with the project's final solution.
+To read a Comprehensive Guide to MVP Development: From Ideation to Launch click here!

 At the end of that journey, which began with a discovery phase, you will have a project roadmap, a product wireframe, a business model canvas, and software specializations.
 And at this point, you can begin creating your product.